PostHog/posthog.com/contents/tutorials/toolbar.md

 ## Creating actions

+When you're on your website with the toolbar enabled, you're able to create actions with just a few clicks.

 Actions are PostHog's way of allowing you to sort through your events.
 If you have not used them, you can find more information in the [dedicated Actions page](/docs/user-guides/actions).

-### Step 1: Using 'Inspect'
+### Using 'Inspect'

-When you're on your website with the toolbar enabled, you're able to create actions with just a few clicks.

-If you're in PostHog, when you click to create an action, we will also give you the option to 'Inspect element on your site', which makes use of the toolbar.

 To create an action from an element, toggle on 'Inspect' after hovering over the hedgehog.
 This is the blue button with the magnifying glass (🔍).